jyrgenn/jpylib/README.md

 arguments to be able to throw an error for missing or surplus ones right there, and to generate a brief usage or detailed help message.

+But mainly I want to impose as little obligation as possible on the calling program -- a single function call ought to be all to gain easy access to the option values.

-I also want it to be POSIX conformant, because that is the traditional Unix style.
+I also want the option parsing to be POSIX conformant, because that is the traditional Unix style.

 POSIX Conformance[1]